murarisumit/murarisumit.github.io/_posts/2017-08-21-tcpdump-minimal-tutorial.md

 			*    `netstat -i`

 * Check if packets are coming from specific network
-	*  `sudo tcpdump -t -A -s0 src net 10.101.0.0/16 -i eth0`
+	*  `sudo tcpdump -t -s0 src net 10.101.0.0/16 -i eth0`

-* View packet's you're receiving at specific port:
+* View packet's you're receiving at `22` port:
+	* `sudo tcpdump -t -A -s0 port 22 -i eth0`
+	* or `sudo tcpdump -t -A -s0 src port 22 -i eth0`

+* View packet's with destination port of 80:
+	* Packets you are sending to some machine at `80` port
 	* `sudo tcpdump -t -A -s0 dst port 80 -i wlan0`

 * Capture any packets with destination IP 10.1.1.2 and destination port 80.
 Display IP addresses and port numbers:
 	* `tcpdump -n "dst host 10.1.1.2 and dst port 80" -i wlan0`